 What does it mean to remove yourself entirely from the Internet?

-If you truly wants zero search results to appear when someone searches for your name, then you’re going to have to drastically change your lifestyle—to a degree that is probably unrealistic in this day and age.
+If you truly want zero search results to appear when someone searches for your name, then you’re going to have to drastically change your lifestyle—to a degree that is probably unrealistic in this day and age.

 According to Bradley Shear, a social media lawyer, going completely off-grid means that people wouldn’t be able to use any electronic devices that could record their location or activities.
 They would also have to pay in cash or barter for all transactions.
 Because of the ubiquitousness of the Internet in the modern business environment, these actions would make running a successful enterprise very difficult, to say the least.